On the convergence of mirror descent beyond stochastic convex programming: Problem setup and basic definitions

-To solve \eqref{eq:opt}, we will focus on the widely used family of algorithms known as \acf{SMD}. \footnote{Mirror descent dates back to the original work of Nemirovski and Yudin \cite{NY83}.
-More recent treatments include \cite{BecTeb03,NJLS09,Nes09,SS11,DAJJ12} and many others; the specific variant of \ac{SMD} that we are considering here is most closely related to Nesterov's ``dual averaging'' scheme \cite{Nes09}.} Heuristically, the main idea of the method is as follows: At each iteration, the algorithm takes as input an \ac{iid} sample of the gradient of $\sobj$ at the algorithm's current state.
-Subsequently, the method takes a step along this stochastic gradient in the dual space $\dual\equiv\dspace$ of $\vecspace$ (where gradients live), the result is ``mirrored'' back to the problem's feasible region $\feas$ to obtain a new solution candidate, and the process repeats.
+The main idea of the method is as follows: At each iteration, the algorithm takes as input an \ac{iid} sample of the gradient of $\sobj$ at the algorithm's current state.
+Subsequently, the method takes a step along this stochastic gradient in the dual space $\dstates\equiv\dspace$ of $\vecspace$ (where gradients live), the result is ``mirrored'' back to the problem's feasible region $\states$, and the process repeats.
+Formally, this gives rise to the recursion